quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 The most important variables can be plotted in a Partial Dependence Plot (PDP) to show the marginal effect the features have on the predicted probability of machine malfunction.
-Figure @ref(fig:pdpxgbtorque) shows the PDP for the Torque feature.
+Figure 5 shows the PDP for the Torque feature.
 The predicted probability of machine malfunction is the greatest for lower and higher Nm values.